Seattle Seahawks vs. Houston Texans NFL Week 14 Odds, Plays and Insights for December 12, 2021

 Over/under insights

-- Houston and its opponents have combined to score more than 40.5 points in four of 12 games this season.
+- Houston has combined with its opponents to score more than 40.5 points in four of 12 games this season.

-- Sunday's over/under is 6.9 points higher than the combined 33.6 PPG average of the two teams.

-- These two squads surrender a combined 47.7 points per game, 7.2 more than this contest's over/under.
+- The combined points per game average of the two teams, 33.6, is 6.9 points fewer than Sunday's over/under.

+- This contest's over/under is 7.2 points under the 47.7 these two squads combine to give up per game in 2021.

-- Seahawks games this season feature an average total of 48.0 points, a number 7.5 points higher than Sunday's over/under.
+- The Seahawks and their opponents have scored an average of 48.0 points per game in 2021, 7.5 more than Sunday's total.

-- The 40.5-point total for this game is 4.6 points below the 45.1 points per game average total in Texans games this season.
+- The 45.1 PPG average total in Texans games this season is 4.6 points more than this game's over/under.

 Seahawks stats and trends

-- Seattle has six wins against the spread in 12 games this year.

-- Seattle's games this year have eclipsed the over/under in 25% of its opportunities (three times in 12 games with a set point total).
+- Seattle's games this year have hit the over on three of 12 set point totals (25%).

-- Seattle is 4-1 against the spread and 4-1 overall this season when the team puts up more than 26.9 points.
+- When Seattle records more than 26.9 points, it is 4-1 against the spread and 4-1 overall.

-- In games that Seattle picks up more than 379.0 yards, the team is 1-2 against the spread and 1-2 overall.
+- When Seattle picks up more than 379.0 yards, the team is 1-2 against the spread and 1-2 overall.

-- The Seahawks have turned the ball over 10 times this season, 11 fewer than the Texans have forced (21).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Seattle's matchup with the Texans.